 1. What is Attio?

-You can turn chaotic databases into intelligent workflows, power up your contacts with new, enriched data points, and collaborate with your entire team in real-time.
-Attio is primarily a web app, but is also available as a powerful mobile app for iOS and Android and Chrome extension.
+You can turn chaotic databases into intelligent workflows, power up your contacts with new, enriched data points, and collaborate with your team in real-time.
+Attio is primarily a web app, but is also available as a powerful mobile app for iOS and Android and a Chrome extension.

 2. Navigating your workspace